Your expert guide: the best museums in Mexico

 Jalisco

-Guanajuato, the capital city of the state of Jalisco is home to numerous museums, many of them truly excellent.
+Guadalajara, the capital city of the state of Jalisco is home to numerous museums, many of them truly excellent.
 Other cities, such as Tequila, the home of the famous Mexican liquor also has a number of wonderful museums to explore.

-Museo de Cabañas, Guadalajara
+Museo de Cabañas

-This museum, also called the Hospicio Cabañas, is home to a series of murals by one of Mexico’s greatest muralists: José Clemente Orozco.
+This museum, also called the Hospicio Cabañas, is home to a series of murals by one of Mexico’s most famous muralists: José Clemente Orozco.
 The building was designated a UNESCO World Heritage Site in 1997.
 Once you’ve managed to tear yourself away from the incredible murals, don’t miss the other collections in this wonderful museum and absolutely remember to enjoy the sculptures by Alejandro Colunga out front.

 Quintana Roo